uzayyli/AutoHotKey-MouseKeys/README.md

 - The script is written with AutoHotKey v2.0.19
 - I'm new to AHK scripting, so I may be doing some rookie mistakes.
 Will probably push more updates
 - For most of the functionaliy to work, you want NumLock to be ON
 - It does not work with programs that are running as admin (See [FAQ](https://www.autohotkey.com/docs/v1/FAQ.htm#uac)).
-In that case, either run the program as non-admin or use the script as admin
+In that case, either run the program as non-admin or use the AHK script as admin.
+You can also run the script with `AutoHotkey64_UIA.exe` instead of `AutoHotkey64.exe`

 # TODO
 Possible future updates: